About Our Curriculum

 Our curriculum is skill and context based and encourages active engagement in learning.
 It is also challenging and aspirational, with high aims for the progress of our pupils.
 In each Key Stage, teachers plan together to produce a rolling plan, which supports a balance of stimulating contexts for learning through different learning experiences, themes and subjects.

 We recognise that our pupils require a curriculum that is designed specifically for them.
 We have created three core curricula which address at an appropriate level the complex learning difficulties of our pupils and incorporate the requirements of the statutory EYFS curriculum and the National curriculum.
-Students in KS4 work towards ASDAN and Entry Level Certificates and pupils in phase 16-19 work towards Open Award Diplomas.
+Students aged 14 - 19 work towards Open Award certificates and Diplomas and Entry Level Certificates in Functional English, Maths and ICT (where appropriate).